• Skip to primary navigation

 To make vegan brioche BUNS, you can use this recipe or check out my Buttery Vegan Brioche Buns recipe.

-Unfortunately, this recipe will not work with a 1:1 gluten-free flour.
+Unfortunately, this recipe will not work with 1:1 gluten-free flour.
 I am working on a gluten-free vegan brioche so watch this space!

 Troubleshooting baking issues